Symptoms of Colon Cancer and Rectal Cancer

 Weakness and/or fatigue

 Weakness and/or fatigue may be a sign of colorectal cancer.
-Weakness and/or fatigure may be accompanied by anemia or a low red blood cell count.
+Weakness and/or fatigue may be accompanied by anemia or a low red blood cell count.

 Unexplained weight loss